Luxury Chalets in St. Moritz: A Rental Guide to the Engadin's Most Storied Ski Town

 Is St. Moritz good for families?

 Corviglia, the main ski area, has dedicated nursery slopes and a ski school with English-speaking instructors.
 The frozen lake hosts family-friendly events including horse-drawn carriage rides.
-In our collection, 16 properties sleep 12 or more guests, making multi-generational stays practical.
 The free village bus connects Dorf and Bad throughout the day, easing logistics with children.

 When is the best time to book a St. Moritz chalet?